 What is an Oregon pregnancy discrimination attorney, and do I need one?

 Being pregnant is a trying situation.
 You might become more conscious of it if you are discriminated against in the workplace due to your pregnancy.
-Please contact the pregnancy discrimination attorneys at Meyer Stephenson if you think that you are being treated differently at work.
+Please contact the pregnancy discrimination attorneys at Meyer Employment Law if you think that you are being treated differently at work.

 There are several laws in Oregon at both the federal and the state level that prohibit pregnancy discrimination at the workplace in the scope of hiring, promotions, or termination.
 In this article, we will mention some of these and the fundamental mechanisms that are in place for you to file claims against any such discrimination.
 However, before taking any action against your employer, you should hire expert Oregon pregnancy discrimination attorneys so that they can help you with the detailed legal perquisites and requirements that need to be filed in a claim.